jemmy512/book-notes/CS/refactoring-2.md

     One significant advantage of using a class is that it allows clients to mutate the core data of the object, and the derivations remain consistent.

 * Mechanics
-    1. Apply Encapsulate Record (162) to the common data record that the functions share.
+    1. Apply `Encapsulate Record` to the common data record that the functions share.
-        * If the data that is common between the functions isn’t already grouped into a record structure, use Introduce Parameter Object (140) to create a record to group it together.
+        * If the data that is common between the functions isn’t already grouped into a record structure, use `Introduce Parameter Object` to create a record to group it together.
     2. Take each function that uses the common record and use `Move Function` to move it into the new class.
         * Any arguments to the function call that are members can be removed from the argument list.
     3. Each bit of logic that manipulates the data can be extracted with `Extract Function` and then moved into the new class.